nlesc-sherlock/data_tools_integration/docs/setups/spark/RSpark.md

 1. The instructions to downaload and install Spark, for standalone and cluster mode, are (here):

-2. RStudio configuration

-The information above was extracted from the following [post](http://www.r-bloggers.com/sparkr-with-rstudio-in-ubuntu-12-04/), and tested by the TDI team.

 ##Stabilish connection with Spark
 ```
 library("rJava")